furkanakkurt1335/furkanakkurt1335.github.io/_news/msc.md

 related_posts: false
 ---

-I am starting as an MSc student in Computer Engineering.
+I am starting as an MSc student in Computer Engineering at Boğaziçi Uni.